techidaily/site-review-topics/source/_posts/infinix-note-30-pro-music-recovery-recover-deleted-music-from-infinix-note-30-pro-by-fonelab-android-recover-music.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
-      <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is an expert on data recovery of Android devices including Infinix Note 30 Pro, which allows Android users to retrieve, store and preview music files from your Infinix Note 30 Pro or other devices on the computer in simple steps.
+      <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is an expert on data recovery of Android devices including Infinix Note 30 Pro, which allows Android users to retrieve, store and preview music files from your Infinix Note 30 Pro or other devices on the computer in simple steps.
 This powerful recovery tool will make sure you won’t lose any lost content, and it is easy to use.
   </p>
 </div>
 </div>